 City of Busselton Dogs Local Law 20 23, Deleted: 14

 I/we (full name)

 of (postal address)

 (telephone number)

 (E-mail address) Deleted: (facsimile number)

-Apply for a licence for an approved kennel establishment at (address of premises)
+Apply for a licence for an approved kennel establishment at (address of premises) 1

 For (number and breed of dogs)

 (insert name of person) will be residing at the premises on and from (insert date)

 (insert name of person)

-on and from (insert date).

 Attached are -

-(a) a site plan of the premises showing the location of the kennels and yards and all other buildings and structures and fences; (b) plans and specifications of the kennel establishment; (c) copy of notice of proposed use to appear in newspaper; (d) copy of notice of proposed use to be given to adjoining premises; (e) written evidence that a person will reside - (i) at the premises; or (ii) sufficiently close to the premises so as to control the dogs and so as to ensure their health and welfare; and (f) if the person in item (e) is not the applicant, written evidence that the person is a person in charge of the dogs.

-I confirm that I have read and agree to comply with the Code of Practice known as, in the keeping of dogs at the proposed kennel establishment.
+(a) a site plan of the premises showing the location of the kennels and yards and all other buildings and structures and fences; (b) plans and specifications of the kennel establishment; (c) copy of notice of proposed use to appear in newspaper; (c) copy of notice of proposed use to be given to adjoining premises; (e) written evidence that a person will reside - (i) at the premises; or (ii) sufficiently close to the premises so as to control the dogs and so as to ensure their health and welfare; and (f) if the person in item (e) is not the applicant, written evidence that the person is a person in charge of the dogs.
+I confirm that I have read and agree to comply with the Code of Practice known as

-Signature of applicant

-Date

-delete where inapplicable. see clause 4.2(d).
-Note: a licence if issued will have effect for a period of 12 months - section 27.5 of the Dog Act 1976.

-OFFICE USE ONLY

-Application fee paid on [insert date].
+OFFICE USE ONLY Application fee paid on [insert date].